ga4gh/vrs/schema/vrs/def/ReferenceLengthExpression.rst

    *  - sequence
       - :ref:`SequenceString`
       - 0..1
-      - the :ref:`Sequence` encoded by the Reference Length Expression.
+      - the literal :ref:`Sequence` encoded by the Reference Length Expression.
    *  - repeatSubunitLength
       - integer
       - 1..1